Xed-Editor/Xed-Editor/docs/APIDocumentation.md

 # Complete API Documentation

-This document provides comprehensive documentation for all methods available in the API class. and can be used in plugins beanshell scripts
+This document provides comprehensive documentation for all methods available in the API class. and can be used in plugins and beanshell scripts

 ## Table of Contents